SandeMC/Sande10Tweaker/README.md

 **Disable all kinds of corporative tools** - Disables all corporative tools supplied with Windows.
 Not reccomended to use at actual corporates.
 Fine to use with home PC's as long as you know alternatives such as TeamViewer.

-**Disable Cortana and speech module updates** - Basically, if you don't use Cortana nor speech tools, disable both.
+**Disable Cortana and speech module updates** - Basically, if you don't use Cortana(at all) nor speech tools, disable both.
+Unlike most implementations of disabling it, this one doesn't break Search and any other services.

 **Dsiable experimentation** - Microsoft can experiment on your pc's, very rarily, but can.
 You can make them experiment on other rats other than yourself.